-2016: On March 1st, there was a merger between Guatemalteca Refrigerator S.A., Nevada Guatemalteca S.A., Guate-Pops S.A. and Distribuidora POPS S.A., thus leaving the latter in effect, in Guatemala.
+2016: On March 1st, there was a merger between Guatemalteca Refrigerator S.A., Nevada Guatemalteca S.A., Guate-Pops S.A. and Distribuidora POPS S.A., thus leaving the latter in effect, in Guatemala. .
+In April, there was a liquidation of the companies Heanor Consulting LLC, Gulla Properties Development and Ellenbrook Holdings Limited, which operated as an investment vehicle for companies acquired of Grupo El Corral.

 The companies, Cordialsa Noel Venezuela S.A. and Industrias Alimenticias Hermo de Venezuela, over which Grupo Nutresa has a 100% interest, were considered as subsidiaries, until September 30, 2016, at which time, they were classified as financial instruments, according to the analysis of the situation control, carried out by the Company, and disclosed in the Annual Financial Statements for 2016.
-The Comprehensive Income Statement, the Change in Equity Statement, and the Cash Flows Statement, for the First Quarter of 2016, presented for comparison purposes, include the financial information of these companies.
+The Comprehensive Income Statement, the Change in Equity Statement, and the Cash Flows Statement, for the First Half of 2016, presented for comparison purposes, include the financial information of these companies.